Director of Cultural Cross Roads (Violinist)

 Born into a South German family, Wolfgang Schröders earliest studies began with his parents.
 At a young age Ana Chumachenko became his teacher and played a decisive role in his development as a violinist.

 At the early age of 17, he won the first prize at the German state competition Jugend musiziert (Youth makes music) and subsequently a scholarship at the International Menuhin Music Academy (IMMA).
 He has performed together with Yehudi Menuhin and Alberto Lysy, both as soloist and chamber musician in numerous European countries (Barbican Center, London), South America (Teatro Colon, Buenos Aires), and many other.
 After graduating from IMMA , he continued his studies at the Mozarteum University of Music in Salzburg under Prof. Sandor Vegh, and thereafter at the Mannes School of Music in New York under Prof. Aaron Rosand.

-Wolfgang Schröder has made recordings for MDG, Divox, Ars Production, Thorofon, Symicon and CPO labels.
-A CD with the complete Sonatas for Violin by Eugene Ysaye will appear on Hook Records in 2015.
-Since 2005 he is 1st Concertmaster of the Cyprus Symphony Orchestra.
+Schröder’s discography is extensive.
+He recorded for MDG, Thorofon and other important labels.
+He released the Complete Sonatas for Violin by Eugene Ysaye for Hook Records in 2016.
+Since 2005, in conjunction with an active performing career, he is Concertmaster of the Cyprus Symphony Orchestra.